Wellington’s housing strategy and action plan

 How we're increasing the city's housing supply

-Lots of different actions will be needed to increase housing supply and address the gaps in Wellington and no single agency can achieve it all - so the Council will work with its partners in government and the community.
+Many different actions will be needed to increase the housing supply and address the gaps in Wellington, and no single agency can achieve it all - so the Council will work with its partners in central government and the community.

-Our housing strategy sets out our approach and our plan.
-We have a role to play in every part of the housing continuum including temporary housing, short and long-term rental, and home ownership.
+We have a role in every part of the housing continuum, including temporary housing, short and long-term rental, and home ownership.
 We support a housing system that looks after our most vulnerable communities.

-In March 2020 the Strategy and Policy Committee adopted our second Housing Action Plan.
-This plan covers the 2020-22 Council triennium and focuses Council efforts on five key programmes:
+In June 2023, the Environment and Infrastructure Committee adopted our third Housing Action Plan.
+This plan covers the 2023-25 Council triennium and focuses Council efforts on seven key programmes.

 We can’t do this alone so the Action Plan is supported by partnerships – working together to ensure all Wellingtonians are well-housed.